diamondandy/INST377-Final-Project/README.md

 The API we will be using is the Philadelphia City Employee Earnings API: https://catalog.data.gov/dataset/city-employee-earnings/resource/e7f2178e-9714-4e8e-b099-dc7f523041d1

-HOW TO GUIDE FOR OUR WEBSITE:
+HOW TO GUIDE FOR OUR WEBSITE (no heavy installation needed, just make sure you're on a secure browser(aka Safari, Google Chrome, etc.)):

 HOME PAGE:
 ABOUT PAGE: